isomerpages/enterprisesg-sac-old/README.md

 <a name="edit-link"></a>
 ## Adding / Editing a link

 The markdown syntax for a direct link is explained in the isomer markdown documentation.
+All links (including image links are written relative to the base url, so the full link "https://isomer-sac-demo-staging.netlify.com/about/our-role" can be written as "/about/our-role" in the Github file.

-For this website, **most of the links are opened in a new window tab**.
+For this website, **most of the links open in a new window tab**.
 So we add an additional link attribute {:target="_blank"} after the inline link.

 * **Syntax for a link that opens in a new window tab:**
 ```